Gaetz/docs.monogame.github.io/articles/tutorials/building_3d_games/02_move_the_player/index.md

 > [!TIP]
 >
 > As you can see, the speed variation is multiplied by the `dt` parameter.
-This is because the speed is a variation over time, and we want to make sure that the movement frame rate independent.
+This is because the speed is a variation over time, and we want to make sure that the movement is frame-rate independent.
 >
 > As a general rule, any variation over time should be multiplied by delta time to ensure consistent behavior across different frame rates.